 That same summer, I really needed gas in my car – and there was no money for it.
 So, I prayed to find a twenty dollar bill just laying on a sidewalk somewhere.
 A day or so later, there it was – along with a five dollar bill.
 Laying on a sidewalk that I’d never, to the best of my knowledge, ever walked on before.

 Some might wonder why didn’t God just keep me out of the dangerous situations?
 Or, why didn’t He just let me inherit a small fortune, or do some other miracle to deliver me from my financial problem?

 While it might be nice to have my every wish granted, God is not – and should never be confused with – a genie in a bottle.
 He’s not here to give me whatever I want, or to bail me out of every difficult circumstance I find myself in.

 He’s here to save me.
 To help me grow as a person, and as a Christian.
 I might not like every test I have to deal with, but what’s the alternative?
 Give up?
 Nope.
 Everyone, saved or not, is going to go through hard times.
 I’d rather have God on my side when I do than to try and go through them without Him.

 Someone once told me something I’m going to share with you.
-It’s not word-for-word, but I think it’s pretty close.
+It’s not a word-for-word quote, but I think it’s pretty close.

 You can get saved, spend your life living as a Christian, then when you die and find you were right, you’ll spend eternity in heaven.